This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - Test your potatoes with a fork, if it goes in with only a little resistance, you’re done.

-Baked Empanada Recipes FAQs
+Empanada Recipes FAQ

 Yes!
 You can easily fry empanadas in a skillet.
 Make sure the empanadas are nicely sealed and then fry them until golden-brown and crispy in neutral oil.
 The best oils for frying are oils like vegetable oil, canola oil, peanut oil, or any neutral oil.
 Fill a skillet with enough oil to cover the empanadas and fry them just so the skillet isn’t overcrowded.
 You may need to fry in batches.